Skip to content

 Pros

-– Energy Star Most Efficient is the EPA’s top recognition tier, reserved for products that significantly outperform the standard Energy Star threshold — a real edge for anyone watching electricity bills
+– Energy Star Most Efficient is the EPA’s top recognition tier; the agency reserves it for products that significantly outperform the standard Energy Star threshold — a real edge for anyone watching electricity bills

 – 2,500 square feet covers most residential applications: apartments, smaller houses, single-floor layouts, and typical finished basements